METC Presenter Resources

 The Midwest EdTech Community supports and advocates for legal, moral and ethical policies and practices when using technology.
 We encourage all presenters to be model digital citizens and respect these same standards when representing our program.
 Therefore, please be sure to review these Federal Laws as you create and share with our attendees.
 If you do happen to share a resource that does not follow these be sure to let the attendees know and encourage them to check with their school / district Technology Guidelines & Policies before implementing.
 Likewise, as leaders in education we model best practices in Fair Use and Copyright.
 Be sure to give credit and cite your resources in your presentations.
-We appreciate your support in modeling quality Digital Citizenship and helping to keep our METC Program high quality.
+We appreciate your support in modeling quality Digital Citizenship and in helping to keep our METC Program high quality.

-Resources to learn more about COPPA, CIPA and FERPA:
+Learn more about COPPA, CIPA and FERPA:

-Resources to learn more about Fair Use & Copyright:
+Learn more about Fair Use & Copyright:

-Resources to learn more about Digital Citizenship:
+Learn more about Digital Citizenship:

 Be sure to follow us on social media @METCedplus and our conference hashtag #METC19.
 If you have any questions about the Presenter Resources or Requirements, reach out to Stephanie Madlinger, Director of Educational Innovation & METC.